aldonline/fast-pyramid-generator/README.md

 Using `overlap >= 1` will be explored soon.
 It wont' change the user API and folder conventions, just make the generator a bit more complex.

-## Reult: Faster, cheaper generation
+## Result: Faster, cheaper generation

 The features referenced above ( pre-tiling, patches and no-overlap ) work together to provide a huge efficiency boost.